Single and Looking for Purpose

 Here's me showing off my impeccable dance technique on Coney Island. #Equity

-I want it to be clear that I always wanted to do the right thing.
-But this was the beginning of a total lifestyle shift for me.
+This was the beginning of a total lifestyle shift for me.
 As I continued to get to know myself and the world around me, I had to reconcile my upbringing with my current reality.
 I didn’t want to give a big F WORD YOU to Jesus and God.
 Remember, I like those 2 (yeah I know they’re the same dude or something bare with me).
 So I want(ed) to live a life reflecting their values.
-BUT HOW WAS I GUNNA DO THAT WITHOUT A HUSBAND TO BUY ME NIKE TEMPOS?
+BUT HOW WAS I GUNNA DO THAT WITHOUT A HUSBAND???